-- 1. Each CA MUST operate a Timestamp Authority that is available for use by customers of its Code Signing Certificates.
-CAs MUST recommend to Subscribers that they use the CA's Timestamping Authority to time-stamp signed code. - 2.
-A Timestamp Authority MUST protect its signing key using a process that is at least to FIPS 140-2 Level 3, Common Criteria EAL 4+ (ALC_FLR.2), or higher.
+- 2. A Timestamp Authority MUST protect its signing key using a process that is at least to FIPS 140-2 Level 3, Common Criteria EAL 4+ (ALC_FLR.2), or higher.
 The CA MUST protect its signing operations in accordance with the CA/Browser Forum's Network Security Guidelines.
 Any changes to its signing process MUST be an auditable event. - 3.
 The Timestamp Authority MUST ensure that clock synchronization is maintained when a leap second occurs.
-An Timestamp Authority MUST synchronize its timestamp server at least every 24 hours with a UTC(k) time source.
+A Timestamp Authority MUST synchronize its timestamp server at least every 24 hours with a UTC(k) time source.
 The timestamp server MUST automatically detect and report on clock drifts or jumps out of synchronization with UTC.
 Clock adjustments of one second or greater MUST be auditable events.